 The circuit protection system is comprised of eighteen fuses, one for each system, and a 30 A, manually reset circuit breaker (1).
-The fuse panel with Garmin G3X TouchTM with autopilot option has nineteen fuses.
 The fuse panel (2) contains the operational fuses for the electrical systems on the aircraft.
 The spare fuse area (3) contains readily accessible spare fuses for use as needed.
 There are four fuse ratings: 5 A, 7.5 A, 15 A and 20 A. A minimum of three spare fuses of each rating value are located in the spare fuse panel area (3).